Guru-9403/WebGames/README.md

 ## spacexsurvior
 demo link 2 --> https://spacexsurvivor.netlify.app/
 updated version,
-easy to play for pc and mobile
+easy to play for pc and mobile with fun play

 An action-packed space shooter game built with pure HTML, CSS, and JavaScript.